Our Philosophy

 Morning Community Circles

-What is a Community Circle?
+What is a Community Action Day?

-Circle is when families, students and staff gather together at the start of the school day.
+Action Days are when families, students and staff gather together at the start of the school day.
 This practice is one of the ways that we integrate Indigenous perspectives at the school.
 Many Indigenous cultures have beliefs that center around circles.
 For some, the circle represents cycles in the natural world, connection, equity and wholeness.
 We use this time to connect as an Intentional Community (Pillar #1), share information and learn.

 When and Where does it occur?